rgulden/k3s-raspberry-pi/README.md

 ```bash
 sudo cat /var/lib/rancher/k3s/server/node-token
 ```
-14. You know have a ready to use master node for kubernetes.
+14. You now have a ready to use master node for kubernetes.
 Now lets join some worker nodes.

 ## Worker Node Setup